-After spritzing their coats from head to toe with the purification/water mixture they smell like puppies again!
+After spritzing their coats with the essential oil/water mixture they smell like puppies again!
 I am able to bury my face in their fur and it smells so good!
 Their stink has been completely erased, and I did nothing more than give them a spritz of water and essential oils.
 It is AMAZING the difference it made.
-The smell was gone immediately after it dried.
 It makes me want to curl up with them and take a nap like we used to do when they were little baby puppies.

-Seriously, guys, this was the best $18 bucks I’ve ever spent.
-Taking these two to the groomer would have cost me MUCH more than $18.00, and I only used 10 drops out of a big bottle of oil for this recipe, with plenty of stinky dog spray left to spare.
+Taking these two to the groomer would have cost me MUCH more than the essential oils cost me, and I only used 10 drops out of a big bottle of oil for this recipe, with plenty of stinky dog spray left to spare.
 I also saved myself the hassle of bathing two hundred pounds of lovey-dovey Labradors in the middle of winter.
 Cuz as much as I hate to admit it… they aren’t quite this sweet anymore.

-I love my Purification oil!
+I love my oils!
 In case you are wondering where to get a bottle of the essential oil blend, I can sell it to you!
 I am a distributor for Young Living essential oils.
-If you’re interested in buying a bottle of Purification for your pets, you can click here to sign up to be a retail customer, or become a distributor and get wholesale prices!
+If you’re interested in buying any Animal Scents for your pets, you can click here to sign up to be a retail customer, or become a distributor and get wholesale prices!